Victory Over Inconstancy

 This podcast is a repost, was originally published on November 11, 2017.

 Series: Overwhelming Victory

-The story of the verse above is of a civil war happening within Israel.
+The story of the Judges 20, verse 26 is of a civil war happening within Israel.
 There was some extremely cruel treatment that happened to the concubine of a Levite during travelling, where she was raped for an entire night by a gang of men (people from the tribe of Benjamin), and in the morning she was found dead at her master’s footsteps.

 This is what the Bible says ‘ the master, the Levite, cut the dead woman into 12 different and he sent each part of her body to 12 different tribes of Israel and he gathered all of them.
 All the 12 tribes went into battle against the tribe of Benjamin.

 Before the battle the Israelites went to Bethel and asked God ‘ which tribe should go first to attack the tribe of Benjamin ? ‘, the Lord answered ‘ Judah is to go first ‘.

 Then they went into battle and were expecting an overwhelming victory, because it was 11 tribes against 1 tribe.
 But, they returned defeated and were very discouraged.
 Bible indicates that about 22,000 Israelites were killed that day because of Benjamin’s warriors.